threeme3/usdx/README.md

 ## Installation:
+There are many uSDX constructions possible, here are a few common implementations:
+- [uSDX Sandwich] by Manuel, DL2MAN;
+- [uSDX Transceiver] by Barbaros Asuroglu, WB2CBA;
+- QRP Labs [QCX Mini modification] with uSDX daughter board;
+- QRP Labs [QCX Rev 5 modification] by Manuel, DL2MAN;
+- QRP Labs [QCX+ modification] by Mike Dunstan, G8GYW
+- more designs see here: https://groups.io/g/ucx/wiki

+Kits, PCB's and pre-assembled PCBs can be sourced from:
+- Andrew (KD7NYQ), with shop: http://shop.offline.systems , serving the american continent;
+- Sunil (VU3SUA), with shop: https://inkits.in , providing kits in India;
+- Ondra (OK1CDJ) and XYL Alexandra (OK1RS) with shop: https://www.hamshop.cz/ , provide kits in Europe;
+- Hans (G0UPL), with shop: http://qrp-labs.com , globally distribute QRP Labs products.

-Please find here the latest **[PCB Rev5 Assembly Manual CLICK HERE] by Manuel, DL2MAN (document revision 1.1), 23-May-2020**.
-Instruction for older PCB revisions can be found below:
+Instruction for older QCX PCB revisions can be found here below:

 This modification consists of a few component changes and wires:
 - **To simplify things, 79 components are no longer needed** (and you could omit them on an unbuilt QCX): IC6-10,R11-40,43,55,R59-64,C1,5,8,C9-28,C31,C52-54,L1-3,D5,Q7,T1,JP1/DVM/FREQ.